Regenerative Agriculture is a Promising Approach to Building Better Food Systems.

 When we began building End-O-Fite Enterprises LLC back in 2012, the term regenerative agriculture was not on our radar.
 Nonetheless, primary concepts of regenerative agriculture were the core of our foundation.
 We saw our mission as one of rebuilding food security by restoring endophytes (and other beneficial microbes) to our agricultural and environmental systems, and rebuilding our human microbiomes for better nutritional health.

-We knew none of this could be achieved without addressing the social factors that affect access to healthy food.
-The more we explored these social factors, the more we realized they could all be summed up as problems stemming from lost liberty.
-This is when we began describing the four cornerstones of food systems.
-We see a clean environment, healthy people, regenerative agriculture, and critical levels of personal and economic freedom as the essential components of healthy, sustainable food systems.
+We knew none of this could be achieved without also addressing the social factors that affect access to healthy food.
+The more we explored these social factors, the more we realized they could all be summed up as problems stemming from lost personal freedom.
+This is when we began envisioning food systems as being built on a foundation of four cornerstones:

 In the years since 2012, the way we present these cornerstones has fluctuated.
-This is not because our concept of what makes a food system has changed, but rather because our understanding of the complex social and political issues that are fundamental to creating diversity has expanded.
-We have always believed that economic diversity, biodiversity, and cultural diversity are essential for creating food systems that implement the biomimicry essential for leveraging nature to maximize productivity.
-We even embraced network marketing, primarily because it offers an original approach to building the entrepreneurial mindsets necessary for diversifying our economy.
+This is not because our concept of what makes a food system has changed, but rather because our understanding of the complex social and political issues that are fundamental to creating such freedom has expanded.
+Initially, we labeled the fourth cornerstone diversity.
+This is because we saw economic diversity, biodiversity, and cultural diversity as essential for creating the alignment between local food systems and local environments that is necessary for sustainability.
+However, with time we realized that economic, cultural, and bio- diversity are each natural manifestations of a free society.
+So where freedom is embraced sufficiently, food systems will be diverse, equitable, affordable, sustainable, and secure.

-However, the more that we have worked with people from communities around the Southwest, the more convinced I’ve become that the primary barriers to creating this diversity are the government policies that bind us all to a set of rules that differs drastically from the laws of nature that govern food production.
-In an op-ed article I wrote about networking to build food systems, I replicated my original description of food security cornerstones.
+Meanwhile, the more that we have worked with people from communities in and beyond the Southwest, the more convinced we’ve become that the primary barriers to freedom come from government policies.
+In particular, they come from policies that bind us all to rules that fail to meet the needs of varied, dynamic environments.

-The COVID-19 Pandemic Highlights the Necessity for Basic Freedoms.
+The COVID-19 Pandemic Highlighted the Necessity for Basic Freedoms.

-What is lost with this kind of approach is the opportunity for diversification that would build resilience against the rapidly evolving variants of COVID-19.
-Individuals who are using nutritional remedies, herbal supplements, and emerging energetic therapies will never receive the R & D funding that goes to vaccine companies.
-Neither will those who are combatting the environmental issues that Harvard researchers have linked to increased risk of COVID-19 complications.
+What was lost with this restrictive approach was the opportunity to build resilience against rapidly evolving variants of COVID-19.
+Individuals who were testing promising nutritional remedies, herbal supplements, and emerging alternative medicine approaches did not receive the R & D funding that went to vaccine companies.
+Neither did those who were combatting the environmental issues that Harvard researchers linked to increased risk of COVID-19 complications.

 Freedom is Essential for Adaptation to Environmental Threats